 Email the Draper Center for more information, or read about the 2013 trips.

 Alternabreak is a week-long community engagement trip during Spring Break.
 Students commit their break to volunteering with organizations in the larger community, addressing social issues such as environmental justice, homelessness, and hunger.
-Coordinators lead three trips each spring, in San Francisco, San Diego, and Los Angeles.
-You can sign up to join a planning committee in winter or to participate on a trip in spring.
+Coordinators lead 3 trips each spring, in Los Angeles, San Francisco, and Oakland (in partnership with the Office of Black Student Affairs).
+You can sign up to participate on a trip during the fall.

 English as a Second Language Tutoring